digital-futures-consortium/digital-futures-consortium.github.io/_posts/2018-03-21-3d-scanning-deep-history.md

 </p>

 <p>
-  In this Digital Futures Discovery Series presentation, Professors Daniel Lord Smail (History) and Matthew Liebmann (Anthropology) will discuss the rationale for grounding the course in material culture, and the impact that the 3D models have on the course, and Jeremy Guillette, the History Department Digital Scholarship Facilitator, will discuss the scanning process, including a live demonstration of the scanning equipment.
+  In this Digital Futures Discovery Series presentation, <strong>Daniel Lord Smail (History)</strong> and <strong>Matthew Liebmann (Anthropology)</strong> will discuss the rationale for grounding the course in material culture, and the impact that the 3D models have on the course, and <strong>Jeremy Guillette</strong>, the History Department Digital Scholarship Facilitator, will discuss the scanning process, including a live demonstration of the scanning equipment.
 </p>

 <p>